The INDIRECT function in Excel

 INDIRECT other sheet

-The other part refers the B2 cell in new sheet that contains B4 value.
-Thus, the INDIRECT returned the B4 value in “INDIR” sheet.
+The other part refers to the B2 cell in the new sheet that contains B4 value.
+Thus, the INDIRECT returned the B4 value in the “INDIR” sheet.

 How to refer some other workbook sheet?